 - 1/2 tsp. salt

 - In a small bowl, toss apple slices, 2 tablespoons sugar, cinnamon, ginger, nutmeg, and allspice together; set aside.

-- Cut the butter into four pieces, and place them in a deep cast iron skillet (I used a 10-inch) or 8x8-inch baking dish.
+- Cut the butter into four pieces, and place them in a deep cast iron skillet.
+I use this 10-inch cast iron skillet (affiliate link) or 8x8-inch baking dish.

 - Put the skillet or baking dish in the oven for 3 to 4 minutes, or until the butter has melted.

 - Take the pan out of the oven; sprinkle brown sugar over the melted butter.

 - Add apple slice mixture evenly over brown sugar.